Beyond real blow-up: Masuda detours and complex holonomy: Example: Reciprocally linear blow-up in

-It remains to explore the nontrivial intersections of the algebraic leaves $\fL^c$ with the vanishing lines $\rho=0$ of the Euler multiplier.
-By complex rescaling of $x,y$, it is sufficient to address the standardized case $a=c=1$ at the intersection $x=y=1$ in the standard leaf $\fL:=\fL^1$.
-The remaining $(n_2-n_1)$-th roots of unity $x=y$ can be treated analogously, along with the intersections of $\fL$ with $x=by$.
-Let $t_1=t=T=0$ denote the blow-up time associated to the intersection $x=y=1$.
+More globally, it remains to explore the nontrivial intersections of the algebraic leafs $\fL^c$ with the singularities of ODE \eqref{ODExyr} along the vanishing lines $\rho\!=\!0$ of the Euler multiplier \eqref{rhor}.
+By complex rescaling of $x,y$, it is sufficient to address the standardized case $a=1\neq b$ at the intersection $x\!=\!y\!=\!1$ in the standard leaf $\fL:=\fL^1$ of $c\!=\!1$.
+The remaining $(n_2-n_1)$-th roots of unity $x\!=\!y$ can be treated analogously, along with the intersections of $\fL$ with $x\!=\!by$.
+Let $t_1=t=T=0$ denote the blow-up time associated to the intersection $x\!=\!y\!=\!1$.
 The flow \eqref{ODExyr} is regular in $t_1$\,, with $dt=\rho\, dt_1$\,.
-Integration provides expansions
+Integration therefore provides expansions